 The Gen 3 Supercar is set to make its debut downunder in 2023, with a new look Supercars Australia Championship.
 Development and testing has been in full swing for some time spearheaded by Dick Johnson Racing and the Triple Eight Engineering Red Bull Ampol Racing Team.
-Since 2021, Chillout Motorsports has been there providing a new alternative to driver cooling for the factory backed Chevrolet Racings drivers Shane van Gisbergen, 7 time champion Jamie Whincup and his successor in 2022, rookie Broc Feeney.
+Since 2021, Chillout Systems has been there providing a new alternative to driver cooling for the factory backed Chevrolet Racings drivers Shane van Gisbergen, 7 time champion Jamie Whincup and his successor in 2022, rookie Broc Feeney.

 Photo: Broc Feeney behind the wheel of the #88 made famous by now team principal Jamie Whincup.